robertrumney/adaptive-music/README.md

 - The `SetMaxVolume(float x)` method enables you to adjust the maximum volume of the music dynamically.
 - The `ForceChill()` method helps you force the music to transition to a calm state.

+## Advanced Versions

+Have a look inside the other folders for more advanced versions of the script with additional features such as multiple music states.

 ## Contributions

 Contributions to the `GameMusic` script are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.